calihem/mavhub/README.md

 	./src/mavhub -c ../mavhub.d/mavhub.conf

 ### Unit Test Framework
-A complete list about the supported paremeters can be found in the [boost runtime parameter reference](http://www.boost.org/doc/libs/1_49_0/libs/test/doc/html/utf/user-guide/runtime-config/reference.html).
+A complete list about the supported paremeters can be found in the [boost runtime parameter reference](http://www.boost.org/doc/libs/1_55_0/libs/test/doc/html/utf/user-guide/runtime-config/reference.html).
 For example, a more verbatim output can be reached by

 	./tests/test_mavhub --log_level=message

+To run only a subset of tests use the `run_test` argument

+	./tests/test_mavhub --log_level=test_suite --run_test=PoseTestSuite,CameraTestSuite

 ## FAQ
 ## Where to get the sourcecode?